 Once the deadline passes, the representative loses their right to sue for reimbursement.
 Therefore, they need to get started right away.
 A Florida wrongful death lawyer ensures your case proceeds before the statute of limitations ends.

-A wrongful death settlement typically covers any medical expenses the victim accumulated before they died.
-Additional damages include the funeral and burial costs.
+According to the Florida wrongful death statute, beneficiaries of a personal injury claim for wrongful death are entitled to both economic and non-economic damages, such as pain and suffering.
+A wrongful death settlement typically covers any medical and funeral expenses the victim accumulated before they died.
 A person may get money for loss of support or loss of consortium.

 The damages the court awards someone depends on the individual’s relationship to the deceased.
 Florida law specifies who can receive money in a wrongful death settlement.
 The surviving spouse usually gets a portion of the compensation.